markmoxon/lander-source-code-acorn-archimedes/README.md

 * If you want to browse the source and read about how Lander works under the hood, you will probably find [the website](https://lander.bbcelite.com) is a better place to start than this repository.

-* If you would rather explore the source code in your favourite IDE, then the [annotated source](1-source-files/main-sources/lander-source.asm) is what you're looking for.
+* If you would rather explore the source code in your favourite IDE, then the [annotated source](1-source-files/main-sources/Lander.arm) is what you're looking for.
 It contains the exact same content as the website, so you won't be missing out (the website is generated from the source files, so they are guaranteed to be identical).
 You might also like to read the section on [Browsing the source in an IDE](#browsing-the-source-in-an-ide) for some tips.

 * If you want to build Lander from the source on a modern computer, to produce a working game disc that can be loaded into a Acorn Archimedes or an emulator, then you want the section on [Building Lander from the source](#building-lander-from-the-source).

 My hope is that this repository will be useful for those who want to learn more about Lander and what makes it tick.
-It is provided on an educational and non-profit basis, with the aim of helping people appreciate the magic of David Braben's second masterpiece (after Elite), and the first ever game for the ARM platform.
+It is provided on an educational and non-profit basis, with the aim of helping people appreciate the magic of David Braben's 32-bit masterpiece, and the first ever game for the ARM platform.

 ## Acknowledgements

-Lander was written by David Braben and is copyright &copy; DJ Braben 1987.
+Lander was written by David Braben and is copyright &copy; D.J.Braben 1987.

-The code on this site has been reconstructed from a disassembly of the version released on the application discs for Arthur and RISC OS.
+The code on this site has been reconstructed from a disassembly of the version released on the [application discs for Arthur and RISC OS](http://www.lewisgilbert.co.uk/archiology/osdiscs.html).

 The commentary is copyright &copy; Mark Moxon.
 Any misunderstandings or mistakes in the documentation are entirely my fault.